RelativeMedia/sails-PassportLocalMongoExample/README.md

 - username
 - password

-You should get a json response of "Login Successful"
+You should get a JSON response back of the user you just created.

 then try to access via GET `/user`.
 You should get a JSON response of "Not Authorized"